niteesh2268/Aspect-Based-Emotion-Analysis/README.md

 Project Description
 ----------------------
-Aspect based emotion analysis aims to extract various aspects of reviews and determine the corresponding emotion for each aspect category .The term aspect refers to an attribute or a component of the product .nstead of classifyingthe emotion of overall review into anger,sadness happiness, surprise and joy .Aspect-based analysis allows us to associate specific emotion to different aspects of a product
+Aspect based emotion analysis aims to extract various aspects of reviews and determine the corresponding emotion for each aspect category .The term aspect refers to an attribute or a component of the product .Instead of classifyingthe emotion of overall review into anger,sadness happiness, surprise and joy .Aspect-based analysis allows us to associate specific emotion to different aspects of a product